sphinx-gallery/sphinx-gallery/doc/advanced.rst

 .. warning:: The API for custom scrapers is currently experimental.

-By default, Sphinx-gallery supports image scrapers for Matplotlib (:func:`~sphinx_gallery.scrapers.matplotlib_scraper`) and Mayavi (:func:`~sphinx_gallery.scrapers.mayavi_scraper`).
+By default, Sphinx-Gallery supports image scrapers for Matplotlib (:func:`~sphinx_gallery.scrapers.matplotlib_scraper`) and Mayavi (:func:`~sphinx_gallery.scrapers.mayavi_scraper`).
 If you wish to capture output from other python packages, first determine if the object you wish to